Your rights if you live with your landlord

 If you want to move out

-Your tenancy agreement should say how much notice you must give.
+Your tenancy agreement should say how much notice you need to give.
 If it does not say, you should usually give at least 28 days’ notice.

 You can end your tenancy early if your landlord agrees.
 Get any agreements in writing so there are no misunderstandings.